 Control of Cucurbit Insects

-Table 1 lists the natural and conventional contact insecticides for the control of insect pests of cucumbers, squash and melons.
-However, limit the use of broad-spectrum contact insecticides, such as malathion, bifenthrin, cyhalothrin, cyfluthrin, permethrin, and pyrethrin, all of which kill beneficial predators and parasites of insect pests.
+Table 1 lists the natural and conventional contact insecticides for the control of insect pests of cucumbers, squash, and melons.
+However, limit the use of broad-spectrum contact insecticides, such as malathion, bifenthrin, cyhalothrin permethrin, cypermethrin, and pyrethrin, all of which kill beneficial predators and parasites of insect pests.
 Monitor the vegetables for the buildup of insect pests.
 Natural, less toxic pesticides may give good control and should be tried first.

 Table 2 lists examples of available brands and products of natural and contact insecticides labeled for use on cucumbers, squash, and melons.
 It also gives the pre-harvest interval (PHI) for each insecticide, which is the number of days to wait between insecticide application and harvest.

-For aphids or spider mites use insecticidal soap sprays first.
+For aphid or spider mite control, use insecticidal soap sprays first.
 Alternatively, control heavy populations of aphids or spider mites with sprays of neem oil extract.
 Cucumber beetles or squash beetles can be somewhat effectively controlled effectively using spinosad, but wait three days after spraying before harvest.

-For vine borers and pickleworms control after mid-June, apply neem oil extract weekly, and spray in the evening to not kill pollinating insects.
-Bifenthrin, cyhalothrin, or cyfluthrin will control cucumber beetles, squash bugs, squash vine borers and pickleworms, but wait 3, 3, or 7 days, respectively, after spraying before harvest.
+For vine borers and pickleworms control after mid-June, apply neem oil extract weekly, and spray in the evening to reduce the impact on pollinating insects.
+Bifenthrin, cyhalothrin, or cypermethrin will control cucumber beetles, squash bugs, squash vine borers, and pickleworms, but wait 3, 7, or 1 days, respectively, after spraying and before harvest.